The Importance of Money Education

 The Case for Teaching Financial Literacy in Schools

 The changing financial landscape and complexity of modern life make teaching financial literacy in schools all the more important.
 Introducing financial literacy education at an early age fosters long-term financial well-being by exposing students to financial concepts and skills, promoting good spending habits and behaviours, and instilling the importance of saving, budgeting, and informed choices.
-Early financial education also helps students understand the value of long-term goals, such as homeownership and retirement planning and empowers them to make decisions that align with those goals.
+Early financial education also helps students understand the value of long-term goals, such as homeownership and retirement planning and empowers them to make decisions that align with those goals earlier in their life.
+These habits can be built during childhood which they can then apply when they start College.

 In Australia, various sources provide valuable insights and resources for teaching financial literacy in schools, such as the Australian Securities and Investments Commission (ASIC) offering the MoneySmart Teaching Program and the Australian Curriculum including elements of financial literacy education across different subject areas.
 By recognising the changing financial landscape, understanding the consequences of financial illiteracy, and appreciating the benefits of early financial education, we can make a strong case for incorporating valuable financial lessons into the school curriculum.